Alternative Stimulation Mode and Location for Auditory Hallucination Neuromodulation Treatment

 Exclusion Criteria:

-• Significant alcohol or other drug use (substance dependence within 6 months or substance abuse within 1 month) other than nicotine or marijuana dependence.
+• Significant alcohol or other drug use (substance abuse within 1 month or substance dependence history within 6 months and having substance usage within 1 month) other than nicotine or marijuana dependence

 • Any major medical illnesses that may affect normal brain functioning.
 Examples of these conditions include, but not limited to, stroke, CNS infection or tumor, other significant brain neurological conditions.